emaloney/MBToolbox/README.md

 AppFramework found a home at Gilt Groupe and eventually became Mockingbird Library.

-In recent years, Mockingbird Library has been developed and maintained by Evan Coyne Maloney, Gilt Groupe's principal iOS engineer.
+In recent years, Mockingbird Library has been developed and maintained by Evan Coyne Maloney, Gilt Groupe’s principal iOS engineer.

 ### Copyright & License